About This Drug

-- Abnormal bleeding, which rarely may be life-threatening; symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.
+- Abnormal bleeding, which may be life-threatening; symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

 - Severe diarrhea and dehydration (lack of water in the body from losing too much fluid).

-- Abnormal hole or opening in the stomach, intestine or esophagus (fistula), which can be life-threatening.
-Symptoms of a fistula may be: severe abdominal pain or difficulty swallowing.
+- Perforation, an abnormal hole in the stomach, intestine or esophagus, which can be life-threatening.

 - Severe high blood pressure.

 - Stroke.
 Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, especially on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden bad headache with no known cause.
 If you have any of these symptoms for 2 minutes, call 911.

-- Changes in your central nervous system can happen which can rarely be life-threatening.
+- Changes in your central nervous system can happen which can be life-threatening.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), have trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
 If you start to have any of these symptoms let your doctor know right away.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - Ziv-aflibercept may cause slow wound healing.
 It should not be given within 4 weeks of surgery and for 4 weeks after major surgery, or until wound is fully healed for minor surgery.
-If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on ziv-aflibercept.
+If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on zivaflibercept.